thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 .. image:: excel-option-set.png
   :alt: Excel option set import

-4. In ELMO, click :guilabel:`Option Set` menu.
+4. In NEMO/ELMO, click :guilabel:`Option Set` menu.
 5. Click :guilabel:`Import New Option Set`.
 6. Choose a name for the option set.
 7. Choose the CSV or XLS file created in steps 1-3.